On Subvarieties of Degenerations of Fano Varieties: Preliminary results

 \begin{proof} We can assume that $k$ is an uncountable algebraically closed field of characteristic zero.
-By generic flatness and generic smoothness ($\chara k=0$), up to shrinking $Y$ to an open dense subset, also we assume that $f$ is smooth.
-By hypothesis, $\omega_{X/Y}^\vee$ is nef and big on every $X_t$ for $t\in T$.
-By \cite{km} (1.41) and the proof of \cite{rob} (1.4.14), we can assume that $\omega_{X/Y}^\vee$ is $f$-nef by shrinking $Y$ to a very general dense subset.
-Finally, since $f$ is flat, asymptotic Riemann-Roch (\cite{Kollar} (VI.2.15)) shows that $\omega_{X/Y}^\vee$ is also $f$-big, hence $X_{\ol{K(Y)}}$ is $\mathbb{Q}$-Fano. \end{proof}
+By generic flatness, up to shrinking $Y$ to an open dense subset, we can assume further that \begin{itemize} \item $f$ is flat, \item $Y$ is nonsingular, \item all the geometric fibres of $f$ are normal, \item the singular locus of $f$ dominates $Y$, and \item $K_{X/Y}$ is $\mathbb{Q}$-Cartier. \end{itemize} Take a log resolution of $X$ so that the inverse image of the singular locus of $f$ in the resolution is a simple normal crossing divisor, then maybe after shrinking $Y$ further it is easy to see that we can assume that every geometric fibre of $f$ is klt.
+By hypothesis, $-K_{X/Y}$ is nef and big on every $X_t$ for $t\in T$.
+By \cite[(1.41)]{km98} and the proof of \cite[(1.4.14)]{robpositivity1}, $-K_{X/Y}$ is nef over the generic point of $Y$.
+Finally, since $f$ is flat, asymptotic Riemann-Roch (see \cite[(VI.2.15)]{Kollar_rational_curves}) shows that $-K_{X/Y}$ is also $f$-big over an open dense subset of $Y$, hence $X_{\ol{K(Y)}}$ is weak $\mathbb{Q}$-Fano. \end{proof}